I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 - Having the title of Christian but not acting like Jesus is because of a mind full of worldly logic systems.

-Continuously Pursue Until We Are Like Jesus
+Pursuing Constantly Until We Are Like Jesus

-Seeing Our "Filth" in Holy Light
+Seeing Our "Filth" in the Holy Light

 - Seeing filth and removing it is always better than thinking we are holy but not knowing our filth.